MyreMylar/pygame_gui/docs/source/freezing.rst

 The crucial line is:

 .. code-block:: shell
-   :linenos:

     --include-plugin-directory=pygame_gui/data

 Here is an example command line:

 .. code-block:: shell
-   :linenos:

    nuitka --onefile --plugin-enable=numpy --plugin-enable=pylint-warnings --include-plugin-directory=pygame_gui/data -o package/YourExeName.exe --output-dir=package

 There haven't been as many users of the Pygame GUI asking about Nuitka yet, so I am not as familiar with any other issues that may arise.
-Please check out the `official documentation<https://nuitka.net/doc/>`_ for more information on Nuitka.
+Please check out the `official documentation <https://nuitka.net/doc/>`_ for more information on Nuitka.

-As always let us know any issues you have on the `GitHub issues page<https://github.com/MyreMylar/pygame_gui/issues>`_.
+As always let us know any issues you have on the `GitHub issues page <https://github.com/MyreMylar/pygame_gui/issues>`_.